IncentiveArchitect/refusal-vectors-and-cognitive-hacking/README.md

 ## Acknowledgement:

-I used Gemini 3 to help me write this readme.
+I used Gemini 3 to help me write this readme and code.